 - Have the sales classes already been customized to industries and sales cycles like yours?

 - Do the sales workshops have options that are beneficial now or in the future (e.g. adding a negotiations module, including a module on selling via social networking)?

 - Have the sales classes been highly customized for other companies?
 Are these firms available to be contacted as a reference?

 For sales classes to enhance selling skills and behaviors, post-training retention and coaching are critical.
 Both the sales training vendor and client must have a commitment to investing the time needed to boost sales effectiveness.
 Ideal post-training commitments include:

-- Developing a coaching plan that is implemented right after sales classes are completed
+- Developing a coaching plan that is implemented right after each sales workshop is completed

 - Investing time to coach each salesperson each week